top of page

 Tlaquepaque Arts & Shopping Village

 No girl's trip would be complete without a spa day so we spent an afternoon of relaxation at Los Abrigados Resort and Spa located beside Tlaquepaque Arts & Shopping Village.
-Everyone enjoyed massages and then we spent the rest of the afternoon by the resort pool which was included as a day pass.
+Everyone enjoyed massages and then soaked up some sunshine by the resort pool which was included as a day pass.

 A View from Cathedral Mountain Trail